erbsland-dev/erbsland-unittest/doc/chapters/cmake-integration.rst

 - ``TARGET``: (required) Sets the target name for your unit test executable.
 - ``PRECOMPILE_HEADERS``: (optional) Activates precompiled headers for the unit test.
-- ``NO_LINK_SETTINGS``: (optional) Deactivates automatic linking of the unit test, useful if you prefer manual linking or if the Erbsland UnitTest library is already part of another linked library.
+- ``NO_LINK_SETTINGS``: (optional) Deactivates automatic linking of the unit test, useful if you prefer manual linking or if the Erbsland Unit Test library is already part of another linked library.
 - ``COPY_TEST_DATA``: (optional) Defines a path to test data, relative to the calling ``CMakeLists.txt`` file, which will be copied to the build directory.
 Use ``unitTestExecutablePath()`` in your unit test to locate the data when running unit tests from the build directory.

 Example